sosy-lab/sv-comp/README.md

 # SV-COMP Replicability
-This repository describes the configuration of the competition (below) and the benchmark definition for each verifier (folder benchmark-defs), in order to make results from SV-COMP more replicability.
+This repository describes the configuration of the competition machines (below) and the benchmark definition for each verifier (folder benchmark-defs), in order to make results from SV-COMP more replicability.